Skip to main content

 type ScrollOffsetProvider interface {

-ScrollOffset() rendering.Offset
+ScrollOffset() graphics.Offset

 }